benblack769/benblack769.github.io/posts/blog/hashlife.md

 priority: 0
 ---

 Awhile ago, I wanted to play around with web-centric computing using webassembly and rust.
-For a project, I picked out the hash-life algorithm an unintuitive fast and powerful algorithm for simulating Conway's Game of life.
+For a project, I picked out the hash-life algorithm, an super-fast algorithm for simulating Conway's Game of life.

-The app looks like this (<a href="https://benblack769.github.io/hashlife-rust/" target="_blank" rel="noopener noreferrer">click to go to deployed demo!</a>):
+The app looks like this (<a href="https://benblack769.github.io/hashlife-rust/" target="_blank" rel="noopener noreferrer">click to go to deployed demo</a>):

 <a href="https://benblack769.github.io/hashlife-rust/" target="_blank" rel="noopener noreferrer">
 ![screenshot](/images/hashlife/full_app_screenshot.png)